Kepnang2/alx-system_engineering-devops/0x00-shell_basics/README.md

 #0x00 shell basics
-#Task 7.
+#Task 8.
-Move the file betty from /tmp/ to /tmp/my first directory.
+The file betty is in /tmp/my first directory.